gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Now you've set it up so the MetSci LNS can securely send data through a Zero Trust Cloudflare tunnel to Node-RED on your Raspberry Pi.
 Cool, right?

 Nice work!
-The NSA can prolly still get in, but the rest of the screaming hordes should be kept at bay for now.
+The NSA can prolly still get in, but the rest of the screaming hordes should be kept at bay.

 :::tip Future Integrations
 For each new sensor type you add: